Rubrics-project/WeCheckUx/backend/README.md

 # WeCheck

-WeCheck have an Api Rest that work as a database for the project.
+WeCheck have an Api Rest that work as a database server for the project.

 ## Database design